ChouNagi/subtitler/readme.md

 #### I want to translate it to another language

-All the text is in the app.translations.js file
+All the text is in the app.translations.js file.
 Feel free to make add a new translation map under the region code and submit a pull request.

 Though why you want to expose more people to this is beyond me